Nonparametric Cointegrating Regression Functions with Endogeneity and Semi-Long Memory: Introduction

 \section{Introduction}

-Statistical inference for nonlinear cointegrating regression models have been intensively studied in the past decade.
-These models have been applied to problems in financial markets, stock prices, heavy traffic, and energy markets (e.g., \cite{fasen2013time} and references therein).
-Let
+Regression models that relate two time series have long been of interest in economics, and any number of quantities of interest in such models are nonstationary.
+If two variables in a linear regression model are integrated (in the time series sense) of the same order but some linear combinations of them are stationary, then the model is said to be a cointegrated regression model.
+That label is also used to refer to models in which the covariate or regressor process is nonstationary and the response process is related to it through a nonlinear function (see \citealp{tjostheim2020some} for a recent review).
+Nonlinear cointegrated regression models have been applied, among others, to problems in environmental Kuznets curve, wind turbine data sets, and stock prices (e.g. \citealp{fasen2013time} and references therein).
+In particular, let

+be a nonlinear cointegrating regression model, where $x_k$ is a nonstationary regressor, $u_k$ is an error process, and $f(\cdot)$ is an unknown real function.
-be a nonlinear cointegrating regression model with regressor process $x_k$, an error process $u_k$ and an unknown real function $f(\cdot)$.
-Much of the asymptotic theory in the literature has assumed strict exogeneity in which the regressor $x_k$ is assumed to be uncorrelated with the regression error $u_k$ (e.g., \citet{karlsen2007nonparametric}, \citet{cai2009functional}, \citet{WP2009a}, and \citet{wang2014martingale}).
-Often, the covariate $x_k$ is also assumed to be short memory process.

-Extending this framework by allowing the regressor $x_k$ to be driven by long memory innovations and permitting correlation with $u_k$ (so-called endogeneity) has received less attention and produces some technical problems that have not been completely resolved.
-Recently, \cite{WP2016} established a limit theory for nonparametric nonstationary regression that allows for both endogeneity and long memory.
+Two problems that have been the focus of much research are the estimation of the unknown regression function $f(\cdot)$ nonparametrically and the testing that $f(\cdot)$ has a particular parametric form.
+Many of the theoretical results related to these problems have assumed strict exogeneity in which the regressor $x_k$ is assumed to be uncorrelated with the regression error $u_k$ (e.g. \citealp{karlsen2007nonparametric,cai2009functional, WP2009a, wang2014martingale}).
+Often, the regressor $x_k$ is assumed to be a short memory process.
+Extending this framework by allowing the regressor $x_k$ to be driven by long memory innovations and permitting correlation with $u_k$ (so-called endogeneity) has received less attention in the literature and leads to some technical problems that have not been completely resolved.

+Recently, \cite{WP2016} established a limit theory for nonparametric estimation of regression models that allow for both endogeneity and long memory in the regressor process.
+They also developed a test statistic for parametric forms of regression functions of type $f(x)=g(x,\theta_0)$ where $g(\cdot,\theta)$ represents a parametric family of functions with an unknown true parameter value $\theta_0 \in \Theta$.
+The authors assumed that $\Theta$ is a compact subspace of $\mathbb{R}^m$ for some finite $m$.
 The test of \cite{WP2016} is a modification of a test statistic given by \cite{hardle1993comparing} for the random sample case.
 The test was also used in \cite{gao2012model} for a nonlinear cointegrating model with a martingale error structure and no endogeneity.